Jess-say/170Proj2Part1/README.md

 ## Project Description
 We are going to implement 2 search algorithms: forward selection and backward eliminiation.

-Forward elimination starts with an empty set.
+Forward selection starts with an empty set of features and adds one feature at a time.

+Backward elimination works similarly to Forward selection.
+Instead, it starts with a full set of features and removed one feature at a time.